hardokut/CSE310_Project/Answers.md

 Q.4) What does the git clone command do?
 We get the repository from  someone's remote repository to our local repository.

+- All the questions have been answered by 12:20